 COVID-19 and the stay-at-home orders that followed has left some couples wondering how to move forward.
 In fact, there are some who have reached their “limit,” whatever that may be.

 Research has proven that natural disasters can significantly enhance the strengths and weaknesses of any intimate relationship.
 For example, a study that was seen in “The Journal of Family Psychology” took a look at couples after 1989 Hurricane Hugo.
 It was discovered that at this time, more couples were filing for divorce than the usual amount after this significant trauma.
-Many of these individuals had to seek the help of attorneys who understood divorce and Alimony laws to ensure the desired results were achieved.
+Many of these individuals had to seek the help of attorneys who understood divorce and alimony laws to ensure the desired results were achieved.
+If you have kids, the process can be more complicated, especially if you want to change their last name.
+If you need help with this, you can also check out EZ Name Change for a smoother, simpler process.

 Just weeks before the pandemic hit the U.S., the applications for divorce in the Chinese city of Xi’an increased significantly.
 It was also found that domestic violence increases during times of isolation.